Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 The Pind Daan Ritual Process in Prayagraj

 - Holy Bath: The chief mourner takes a purificatory dip in the holy Triveni Sangam.
-This cleanses the body and prepares the mind for the sacred duty.
+This cleanses the body and prepares the mind for the sacred duty ahead.

-- Tonsure (Mundan): As a sign of respect and renunciation, a ritual head shaving is often performed on the banks of the river.
+- Tonsure (Mundan): As a sign of respect and renunciation, a ritual head shaving is often performed on the banks of the river for those who have lost a parent.

-- The Pinda Offering: At the designated spot, usually on a boat at the confluence, the priest guides the devotee in preparing and offering the pindas.
-These offerings are made to three generations of paternal and maternal ancestors.
+- The Pinda Offering: At the designated spot on a boat at the confluence, the priest guides the devotee in preparing and offering the pindas to three generations of paternal and maternal ancestors.

-- Tarpan: Libations of water mixed with sesame seeds are offered to all ancestors to quench their spiritual thirst.
+- Tarpan: Libations of water mixed with black sesame seeds are offered to all ancestors to quench their spiritual thirst and invite their blessings.

 - Prayers and Daan: Final prayers are offered for the ancestors’ sadgati.
-The ritual concludes with daan (charitable offerings) made in the name of the ancestors.
+The ritual concludes with daan (charitable offerings) made in the name of the ancestors to accumulate further merit.

 A Service Package for Pind Daan in Prayagraj

 For devotees travelling from overseas, booking a comprehensive service package is the most reliable way to ensure a seamless experience.
-This is a crucial component of your planning for Pind Daan in Prayagraj.
+This is a crucial component of your planning for Pind Daan in Prayagraj from Malaysia.

 The most convenient route is a flight from Kuala Lumpur (KUL) to Varanasi (VNS) via Bangkok or Delhi.
 Prayagraj is just a 3-hour drive from Varanasi Airport.
 We arrange cabs for this route.